-In this case, we hypothesize that those orphans were the false positive result of the gene prediction process.
-To access this, we compared the sequence length of orphans and orthologous proteins with the assumption that wrongly assigned genes would be shorter than the corrected one.
+In this case, we hypothesize that those orphans are the result of false positive gene prediction.
+To assess this, we compared the sequence length of orphans and orthologous proteins, assuming that falsely predicted genes would on average be shorter than true genes.